 Byte-ranges are used by some client software to request a portion of a document.
-For example, a PDF reader may download the first part of a PDF file (which contains an index of pages), and then issue a byte-range request to retrieve the pages the user wishes to read.
+For example, a PDF reader may download the first part of a PDF file (which contains an index of pages), and then issue a byte-range request to retrieve the pages the user wants to read.

-The Traffic Manager treats byte-ranges as a variant of a URL (for more information, see "Variants" on page 305).
-Byte range responses are cached, and if another request for the same byte-range is received, the response will be served directly from the cache.
+The Traffic Manager treats byte-ranges as a variant of a URL (for more information, see "Variants" on page 260).
+Byte range responses are cached, and if another request for the same byte-range is received, the response is served directly from the cache.

-If the Traffic Manager caches the entire response for a URL, the Traffic Manager will then serve all byte-range requests from that response.
+If the Traffic Manager caches the entire response for a URL, the Traffic Manager serves all byte-range requests from that response.